OpenDataServices/developer-docs/code-checklist.md

 ### 2. All code should have a lead person identified

 This makes it easy for others to work out who they might need to talk to.
+This could be a project manager who does not actually code themselves.
+In that case a code lead, who is ultimately responsible for merges, etc, should be indentified.
+This responsibility may be delegated, but generally they are the only one to push to important branches such as master/live.

 ### 3. Our projects/code should be appropriately branded